 The user also has the option of saving variances and covariances of the estimates (when you request a Full report).
-The square roots of the variances are equal to the standard errors, and are always displayed.
+The square roots of the variances are equal to the standard errors.
 The default is not to display variances and covariances.

 The Logit Equation and MaxDiff

 The raw logit utility scores are estimated such that their antilog is proportional to choice likelihood.
 We'll demonstrate this property below.

 Consider a MaxDiff task in which 4 items were shown to a sample of respondents.
 Under aggregate logit, a single vector of utility scores is estimated that best fits the respondents' answers (across all respondents and all tasks).
 Let's imagine that items D, A, G, and J are shown within a MaxDiff set.
 The utility scores for those items are:

 Item J 0.00

 Given these utility scores, we can use the logit rule to predict the likelihood that the sample would pick each item as "Best" within this set of four items.
 To do this, we take the antilog of each of the item's scores (we "exponentiate" the scores) and then normalize the results to sum to 1.0.

 Likelihood of Selected "Best"